MrAtiebatie/laravel-repositories/README.md

 # Laravel Eloquent Repositories

+> Heads up!
+This is not yet another base class where there are some methods trying to act as Eloquent replacement.
+This is an implementation where you can use all Eloquent features on a custom class!

 Using Repositories in Laravel can be a bit confusing.
 If you create custom classes functioning as repositories you can't really use Eloquent anymore, which is one of the best features of Laravel.
 That's why I was looking for another way for using the repository pattern in Laravel.
 I came up with this approach and thought I would share it.